liormat401/Habima-project/README.md

 ### Dedicated Weekly Work Schedule Format
 - Data validation: Integrating employee names in the work schedule with the database ensures consistency.
 - Conditional formatting: Checks for compliance with labor laws and detects double assignments of employees.

+  This format was designed to facilitate seamless data import into the database.
+It allows the database to efficiently calculate the total tasks per employee and their respective percentage values, even in cases with time gaps between tasks.

 ### Change Request Format
 - When there is a change in the schedule, the department manager can fill out a change request form, which includes details about time and task assignment.
 The form is then submitted for approval from the C.O.O.